 Individuals vary in their ability to control body weight.
-Obesity is frequently associated with insulin resistance and diabetes, both of which have reached epidemic proportions in many countries.
-The discovery of Douglas L Coleman led the way to the work of Jeffrey M Friedman, who uncovered a hormone that increased our understanding of the biological pathway that regulates body weight.
+Obesity is frequently associated with insulin resistance and diabetes, which often leads to heart, kidney and other diseases.
+Obesity is an important health problem and has reached epidemic proportions in many countries.
+The discovery by Douglas L Coleman led the way to the work of Jeffrey M Friedman, who uncovered a hormone that increased our understanding of the biological pathways that regulate body weight.

-The studies began with the work of Coleman at the Jackson Laboratories in Bar Harbor, Maine.
-Coleman investigated two strains of mice (ob/ob and db/db), both of which exhibit grossly morbid obesity and severe diabetes, caused by homozygosity for two different recessive mutations.
+These studies began with the work of Douglas L Coleman at The Jackson Laboratories in Bar Harbor, Maine, USA.
+Coleman investigated two strains of mice (ob/ob and db/db), both of which exhibit grossly morbid obesity and severe diabetes caused by homozygosity, for two different recessive mutations.
 Coleman suspected that the ob/ob mice lacked a circulating hormone whereas the db/db mice overproduced it.
-So he joined the blood vessels of these two different mice in a technique called parabiosis.
-When joined to a db/db mouse, the ob/ob mouse stopped eating and lost weight, while the db/db mouse remained obese.
-Coleman concluded that the ob/ob mice failed to produce a hormone that inhibits eating whereas the db/db mice overproduced the hormone, but lack the receptor necessary to receive and transmit the hormone signal.
+So, he performed experiments in which the circulations of these 2 different strains of mice were joined together in a technique called parabiosis.
+When attached to a db/db mouse, the ob/ob mouse stopped eating and lost weight, while the db/db mouse remained obese.
+Coleman concluded that the ob/ob mice failed to produce a functional hormone that inhibits eating whereas the db/db mice overproduced the hormone, but lacked the receptor necessary to receive and transmit the hormone signal.
 When the circulations of ob/ob and db/db mice were joined during the parabiosis, the anti-obesity hormone from the db/db mouse crossed into the ob/ob mouse and induced its weight loss.
-The db/db mouse showed no change in body weight because it lacked the receptor.
+The db/db mouse showed no change in body weight because it lacked the receptor for this hormone and therefore remained obese.